<D ACK> Command¶

 When the ACK processing on the prog track does not work as expected, you may want to use the

 Your output may show different formatting with respect to linefeeds.
-Here the deocder reports that bits 7, 4 and 0 are not Zero.
+Here the decoder reports that bits 7, 4 and 0 are NOT Zero.
 That gives the value of

 10010001 = 145 which is the manufacturer ID for Zimo.
 That value is checked in the

 VB line.
 For a successful read, the result of the verify bit and verify byte commands have to match, otherwise the value can not be read.
 If you have problems reading decoders, you can compare the received values with the expected values.
 The format is:

 OPERATION cv=n bit=b NO-ACK/OK after WAITTIME mS max=INTERNALVAL / CURRENT mA pulse= PULSELENGTH µS